 A new release in 2020 is Collision Earth (not to be confused with a 2011 movie of the same name).
-This made-for-TV drama is about an approaching swarm of debris masking a much larger asteroid threat.
+This made-for-TV drama is about an approaching swarm of debris masking a larger asteroid threat.
 It features a lot of highly colourful on-the-ground monitoring using virtual reality headsets and Marcel Marceau mimicry.

 The second is Greenland, a big budget film about a comet impact and the search for sanctuary in an underground shelter in Greenland.
-If you find you’re forced to do what the comet doesn’t and give this one a miss because it’s not available in your country, don’t fret because there are plenty of other films on the list, some with more comet impact drama.
-Greenland is more about clinging onto the fragment of a marriage and a bag of medication (much like another on the list).
+If you find you’re forced to do what the comet doesn’t and give this one a miss because it’s not available in your country, don’t fret because there are plenty of other films on the A-to-Z list, some with more comet impact drama.
+Greenland is more about clinging onto the fragment of a marriage and a bag of medication (much like another on that list).

-The third, for release in 2021, is Don’t Look Up, a big budget cast in a satire about two astronomers who go on a media tour to warn the world about an impending impact that no-one else believes will happen.
+The third, for release in 2021, is Don’t Look Up, a big budget cast in a satire about two astronomers who go on a media tour to warn the world about an impending impact that no-one really believes will happen.
 Most recent news snippets refer to a comet when it comes to this film, but Netflix originally said it was about an asteroid.
-Maybe the PR department were confused about the difference between an asteroid and a comet (I can help with that) or maybe the writers changed the script during lockdown?
+Maybe the PR department was confused about the difference between an asteroid and a comet (I can help with that) or maybe the writers changed the script during lockdown?
 I did message Leonard DiCaprio to ask what was in his script, but didn’t get a reply.

 The final one is Meteor Moon.
-Due for release in 2021, it’s a A to Z of physics jargon, but that doesn’t mean it’s good.
+Due for release in 2021, it’s a A-to-Z of physics jargon, but that doesn’t mean it’s good.
 Stick with the trailer.

-Then watch the mini-series Salvation (2017/18), a story which encompasses almost everything featured in all the other movies combined and undertakes relentless attempts of everything known to man to try and mitigate the disaster and methods which must be invented regardless of cost or consequence.
-Then watch The Expanse (2015—) but you’ll need to commit.
+Then watch the mini-series Salvation (2017–18), a story which encompasses almost everything featured in all the other movies combined and undertakes relentless attempts of everything known to man to try and mitigate the disaster and methods which need to be invented regardless of cost or consequence.
+Then watch The Expanse (2015–) — it’s astonishing good, but you’ll need to commit.